 SMUDGE’S DIARIES

-A blog by Smudge the Cat
+A Blog By Smudge The Cat

 Observations from the stair gate, the bedroom window, and the top of the garden fence.

 Meet the humans and animals I tolerate, torment, or occasionally cuddle.
-Spoiler: the golden menace doesn’t make the favourites list.
+Spoiler: The Golden Menace doesn’t make the favourites list.

-The Blonde One (sometimes Blondie when especially clueless)
+The Blonde One (Blondie)

 My human.
 Big heart, soft hands, smells like vanilla and stress.
 She talks to me like I’m a baby, decorates everything in pastel, and once tried to teach me line dancing.
 I tolerate her.
 She loves me deeply, which is the only reason I haven’t packed my bags.